 Yes, I do have my own recipes.
 Name giving (or remembering) is not my strongest suit.
-So in most cases the Bath Brew House Team or our guest get creative and think of names for my beers.
+So in most cases the Bath Brew House team or our guests get creative and think of names for my beers.

 What would you pair your favourite own recipe with?

 In a previous conversation, you mentioned brewing in Australia.
-How does the beer compare among the different places in the world you have lived in so far?
+How would you compare the beers you encountered in different places in the world you have lived in so far?

 I started to enjoy drinking beer after I had finished my degrees in brewing.
 So 3 years after Australia.
 I tried Aussie beers, which are mainly Lagers, here and there.
 All I can say is they always have been very cold and refreshing.
-Some of them where hopier than others but I can't say that I particularly liked any beer at that time.
+Some of them were hopier than others but I can’t say that I particularly liked any beer at that time.
 Australian Cider however I really liked.
-That means I have to go back one day to try more beer brewed in Australia
+This means that I have to go back one day to try more beer brewed in Australia.

 In the UK you can find good Lagers and Ales too.
 I would say there are endless numbers of Alestyles to find.
 The traditional English Ale is very different from any beerstyle I have ever tried before.

 In Japan I had the chance to try very good Lagers too.
 Our local tour guide knew the best regional Japanese beers so I was very lucky to try a few of them.
 Most of the beers I had there met my taste.